AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/using-smart-lists/create-and-change-views-for-lists-and-smart-list.md

 >[!NOTE]
 >
->&nbsp;You must first create a second view, in addition to the default view, in order to switch views.
+> You must first create a second view, in addition to the default view, in order to switch views.

 ## Edit a View {#edit-a-view}